This program describes the procedures and methods for the management of medical, biohazard or pharmaceutical wastes.

 V. Medical Waste Management Company

-- Waste Collection & Transportation: The Facility has contracted with Thermal Combustion Innovators (TCI) and PSC Environmental Services. as it's Medical Waste Management Companies.
+- Waste Collection & Transportation: The Facility has contracted with Thermal Combustion Innovators (TCI) and Clean Harbors Environmental Services as it's Medical Waste Management Companies.
 The Contractors provide the following services:

 - Waste Pick-Up